MS in AT Program Application

 APPLICANT SELECTION PROCESS

-Applications will be reviewed on a rolling admissions schedule that begins with the ATCAS application cycle and will end on April 30th of the year the applicants would start the program.
+Applications will be reviewed after the initial deadline of January 15th of the application year and on a rolling schedule after if the cohort is not full.
+The application cycle will close on April 30th of the year the applicants would start the program.
 The complete ATCAS applications will be evaluated and reviewed in the order in which they are submitted.
 Applications will be accepted until the cohort is full.
 Remaining applicants that meet the requirements will then be placed on a wait list.
 If a student accepted into the program declines the offer of acceptance or withdraws prior to the start of the academic program, students on the wait list will be sent letters of acceptance based on the order placed on the wait list.
 Students receiving a letter of acceptance will be able to place themselves on the wait list voluntarily but will be placed at the bottom.
 Students offered acceptance but wishing to be on the wait list may only accept a position at a later time if the cohort is not full.

 The number of available clinical sites and preceptors largely determines cohort size.
 This factors in the number of students currently matriculating through the program, the number of available sites, and considers the number of students that each preceptor can work with based on the setting, experience, staffing, etc. Therefore, this number varies annually but will be determined prior to the acceptance of students following the application process.